DiceTechnology/dice-fairlink/README.md

 source to establish the connection.
 Two modes of authentication are supported: `environment` or `basic`.
 Depending on the chosen mode, different driver properties are required.
 This is the full list of properties:
 - `auroraClusterRegion`: the AWS region of the cluster to connect to.
 Mandatory unless environment variable `AWS_DEFAULT_REGION` is set.
-If both provided, the connection property has priority.
+If both provided, the value from data source properties object has priority.
 - `auroraDiscoveryAuthMode`: `{'environment'|'basic'}`. default: `environment`
 - `auroraDiscoveryKeyId`: the AWS key id to connect to the Aurora cluster.
 Mandatory if the authentication mode is `basic`.
 Ignored otherwise.